united-neux/CAD_to_OpenMC/README.md

 universe=openmc.DAGMCUniverse('geometry.h5m').bounded_universe(padding_distance=10)
 geometry=openmc.Geometry(universe)
 ```
-Please note that you also have to define materials according to the tags in the h5m-file for openmc to run.
+Please note that you also have to define materials according to the tags in the h5m-file for OpenMC to run, and of course create the geometry file ```geometry.step```.
+Some simple examples reside in the subdirectory ```examples/step_files```.

 ## 7 pin test case
 The follwing code-snippet can now be run to explore the capabilities of Assembly/step_to_h5m.
 We supply a couple of example .step-files in the examples directory.
 In this example we'll be using a geometry with a set of 7 pin-cells.